the-jcksn/Tool_for_corv_1D/README.md

 >Capitalise the last letter of every word

-It will then write all the modofied words to output.txt in your current directory
+It will then write all the modified phrases to output.txt in your current directory